umich-hist-399/campus-histories/blurbs/cclittle.md

 # C.C.
 Little Building

+_The Clarence Cook Little Building represents much than a bus destination_

 - Built in 1925 for the medical school by famed Detroit and Ann Arbor architect Albert Kahn who designed many buildings on campus.
-- Now houses many Natural Sciences departments
+- Now houses many Natural Sciences departments.
+(Department of Microbiology box 1951-1979).
 - Named after Clarence Cook Little, U of Michigan president from 1925-1929.
+(Meer, 2017).
+- There has been recent controversy over the naming rights to this building as its namesake supported eugenics during his lifetime.
+(Meer, 2017).
 - “C.C.
-Little” is also the site of a major bus stop for all University and many Ann Arbor buses
+Little” is also the site of a major bus stop for all University and many Ann Arbor buses.
+(Meer, 2017).

  {% include figure.html class="img-center" width="50%" src="/images/cc-little.jpg" %}